 Getting rid of Windows rot via a new user account

-Creating a new user account and move your data over help rid off system rot since you remove all accumulated customization and settings.
+Creating a new user account and move your data over help rid of system rot since you remove all accumulated customization and settings.

-It’s important to note that by doing this, you’ll need to personalize your apps all over again.
-That includes, though not limited to, setting up your email clients, like Outlook from scratch.
+It's important to note that this means you'll need to personalize your apps all over again.
+That includes, though is not limited to, setting up your email clients, like Outlook from scratch.